-In the event the Director of Financial Aid finds evidence of willful misrepresentation and/or fraud, the student will meet with the Director of Financial Aid and the Executive Vice President for Academic and Medical Affairs/Dean of the College of Osteopathic Medicine.
+In the event the director of financial aid finds evidence of willful misrepresentation and/or fraud, the student will meet with the director of financial aid and the executive vice president for academic and medical affairs and provost and dean of the College of Osteopathic Medicine.
 At that time, disciplinary action will be discussed with the student.